Hello.

 Whether pupils come with a physical or an emotional or mental issue or need, Alexander work can shift something holistically and clear a path for something new.

 My aim is to help you learn what you can do, and learn to stop doing, in order to move and live more freely.
-My work is designed to help you simply be yourself, to experience a connected mind, body and soul.
+The Alexander Technique can help you simply be more yourself, more free from habit and to experience a more connected mind, body and emotions.

 Qualifications